 It should be understood by OSBIE

 Members that the production of this

 safety document should not be

 interpreted as an endorsement of school

 participation in such activities offered at

 snow resorts.
 OSBIE recommends

 caution in undertaking all risky activities.

 If, after careful consideration of the risk

-of the excursion, the age, skill and
+of the out-of-school trip, the age, skill

-knowledge level of the students, and the
+and knowledge level of the students,

-qualifications of the supervisors, snow
+and the qualifications of the supervisors,

-excursions are permitted, this document
+snow out-of-school trips are permitted,

-provides minimum safety standards for
+this document provides minimum safety

-schools to follow.
+standards for schools to follow.